Foxlider/S8-MachineLearning-Project/en/Project/Report.md

 The dataset format can be greatly improved for ease of use, as well as user interaction as for now, there is no real way to input user preference : for data purposes, liked images are randomly selected with a 0.1 chance of being liked.

+Work was not split evenly between devs as one of us had more experience and motivation than the other.
+Regardless, we both understood the different Machine Learning models and how Data Mining works.

+I also think more models could have been explored such as `DecisionTreeClassifier` to give a note on the image instead of a binary answer.

+> ## Conclusion

+There is much to improve on this program and with enough time and dedication, it can actually work pretty accurately.